Breathe (2024 film)

 Breathe is a 2024 American science fiction thriller film directed by Stefon Bristol, written by Doug Simon, and starring Jennifer Hudson, Milla Jovovich, Quvenzhané Wallis, Common, and Sam Worthington.
-The film is set in a world where oxygen levels on Earth have dropped making it impossible to live on the planet's surface without specialised equipment.
+The film is set in a world where oxygen levels on Earth have dropped making it impossible to live on the planet's surface without specialized equipment.
 It was released on April 26, 2024.

 Plot

-After a tipping point catastrophe, Earth is void of plants and global oxygen levels have dropped to 5%.
-Instead of communicating properly and working together, the survivors create artificial conflict and fight for an "oxygen generator", killing each other and destroying the machine.
-The survivors move on to the next place with an oxygen generator.